This post may contain affiliate links. Please read our disclosure policy.

 step one: marinate the mushrooms and peppers

-In a large bowl, whisk together the avocado oil, coconut aminos, lime juice, garlic, cumin and chili powder, salt, and pepper.
+In a large bowl, whisk together the avocado oil, coconut aminos, lime juice, garlic, chili powder, salt, pepper, and cumin.
 Add the portobello mushroom caps and poblano peppers and toss until well coated.
-Set aside to marinade at room temperature for 15 to 30 minutes.
+Set aside to marinate at room temperature for 15 to 30 minutes.

 step two: prep the grill

-Heat the grill over medium-high heat (375℉ to 400℉).
-Dip a wadded paper towel in a little oil and, using tongs, wipe the oil evenly over the grate.
-Be careful not to use too much oil to avoid flare-ups—a little goes a long way here.
+Preheat the grill over medium-high heat (about 400ยฐF).
+Dip a wadded paper towel in the avocado oil and, using tongs, wipe the oil evenly over the grates.ย Be careful not to use too much oil to avoid starting a flare-upโa little goes a long way here.

 step three: grill the mushrooms and peppers